San Diego Natural History Museum: Exhibitions and programs

 With the addition of the new wing to the museum, areas for permanent exhibitions were created, along with five new exhibition halls.
-Also added was the state-of-the-art Charmaine and Maurice Kaplan Theater with a 56' screen and a Dolby Digital 3D projector.
+Also added was the state-of-the-art Charmaine and Maurice Kaplan Theater with a 56' screen and a 4k Christie Laser projector.

 The new display installations eliminated the formerly popular Old Mine mineralogy gallery, that had displayed mineral specimens, gemstones, and fluorescent rocks and minerals.